-This Instant Pot Butternut Squash is an easy, 1 ingredient recipe that is naturally gluten free and healthy!
+This 1 ingredient Instant Pot Butternut Squash is naturally gluten free and healthy!
 The easiest way to cook squash ever!

 Where are my winter squash lovers at?

 I am also VERY into whole30 paleo butternut squash soup.
 But you know what I am NOT into?
 Almost chopping my hand off every single time that I have to cut open a winter squash and take the skin off.

 Just like making Instant Pot Spaghetti squash, this is going to be your new, go-to way to cook butternut squash.
 I can feel it.
 Add it to your rotation with instant pot green beans and you will be one happy veggie eater.

 Of course, if you happen to not own an Instant pot, you will also really love air fryer butternut squash!

 I love love LOVE me a good squash recipe.
 Squash is a great way to lower the carb count in your meal, while still tasting like comfort food!
 I love cooking up family friendly meals like paleo buffalo chicken spaghetti squash casserole and kabocha squash soup in the slow cooker because they’re downright DELISH and I also love how many ways there are to get creative when cooking squash!
 That’s why you’re going to love today’s recipe: instant pot butternut squash!
 Not only does it taste great, but butternut squash have lots of health benefits:

 - Great for Immunity: Butternut squash, like other orange fruits and vegetables, contains beta-carotene and alpha-carotene.
 Your body converts them to vitamin A, which is great for boosting your immune system!

 - Rich in Fiber: High in dietary fiber, butternut squash is fantastic in helping your digestion and reduces your risk of cancer, too!